michaelsproul/rust_radix_trie/README.md

 [![Build Status](https://travis-ci.org/michaelsproul/rust_radix_trie.svg)](https://travis-ci.org/michaelsproul/rust_radix_trie)

 This is a [Radix Trie][radix-wiki] implementation in Rust, building on the lessons learnt from `TrieMap` and [Sequence Trie][seq-trie].
 You can read about my experience implementing this data structure [here][radix-paper].

-While I'm confident about the structure of the code, it hasn't been heavily tested and there may be some bugs.
-If you'd like to use this library please contribute some QuickCheck tests :)
+# Help Wanted, Enquire Within

+*Since writing this code I haven't used it in anger (or production) so it is no doubt in need of some maintenance, testing and optimisation love.
+If you would like to help out, try solving an open issue, optimise something (see [TODO](#To Do)), or just have a poke around!*

 # Features